luord/luord.github.io/content/Software/genetic.md

     :::python
     # ...

-    def algorithm(
-      niche: Niche,
-      Individual: type[Individual],
-      BasePopulation: type[BasePopulation],
-      Population: type[Population]
-    ):
+    class Population(Collection, Protocol[Ind]):
       # ...
-      fittest = niche.tournament_selection(offspring)

-    # ...
+      def remove(self, individual: Ind): ...

     class Niche(Protocol):
-      def tournament_selection(self, population: Population) -> Individual:
+      def tournament(self, pop: Population) -> tuple[Individual, Individual]:
         ...

+    def algorithm(population: Population, niche: Niche):
+      # ...
+      fittest, worst = niche.tournament(population)
+      population.remove(worst)

 Nature is ruthless, and so is our algorithm.
-In nature, only the fittest perpetuate their genes, and in our algorithm, only that offspring individual that best fits the niche is the one to continue.
-This is usually called "tournament selection".
+In nature, only the fittest perpetuate their genes, and in our algorithm, only that individual that best fits the niche is the one to continue.
+This is usually called "tournament selection" in genetic algorithm parlance.

+Finally, to maintain our analogy (and really to prevent our population from growing without bound) we remove the least fit individual from the population.

 ## Generations

 We have almost completed the algorithm, but the mere fact that we've found an individual that fits the niche better than others doesn't mean we've actually found one that _occupies_ the niche, the likelihood of achieving that in just the first generation is nil.
-We'll need many generations, so we need to repeat the process.
+We'll need many generations, so we need to repeat the process until we find such individual.

     :::python
     # ...

-    def algorithm(
-      niche: Niche,
-      Individual: type[Individual],
-      BasePopulation: type[BasePopulation],
-      Population: type[Population]
-    ) -> int:
+    class Population(Collection, Protocol[Ind]):
+      # ...
+      def find_mate(self, individual: Ind) -> Individual: ...

+    class Niche(Protocol[Ind]):
+      # ...
+      def can_thrive(self, individual: Ind) -> bool: ...

-      parent_a = Individual.generate_random()
+    def algorithm(population: Population, niche: Niche) -> int: parent_a = population.select_random()
-      parent_b = Individual.generate_random()
+      parent_b = population.select_random()

       generations = 0

       while not niche.can_thrive(parent_a):
-        base_offspring = BasePopulation.crossover(parent_a, parent_b)
-        offspring = Population.mutate_base(base_offspring)
+        offspring = population.crossover(parent_a, parent_b)

-        parent_a = niche.tournament_selection(offspring)
+        new_ind = offspring.mutate()
+        population.add(new_ind)

+        fittest, worst = niche.tournament(population)
+        population.remove(worst)
-        parent_b = Population.find_mate(parent_a)
+        parent_a, parent_b = fittest, population.find_mate(fittest)

         generations += 1

       return generations

-    # ...
-    class Population(Collection[Individual], Protocol):
-      # ...

-      @classmethod
-      def find_mate(cls, individual: Individual) -> Individual:
-        ...

-    class Niche(Protocol):
-      # ...

-      def can_thrive(self, individual: Individual) -> bool:
-        ...

-There are several options here, one commonly used in real genetic algorithms is to pick the two fittest instead of just one and make those the parents of the next generation.
-But to keep our natural analogy going, let's instead assume that our fittest finds instead a "suitable mate" from another population, which also gives us another source of genetic variance.
+There are several options here, one commonly used in real genetic algorithms is to pick the two fittest instead of just one and make those "reproduce", producing an entirely new population and keep iterating from there.
+But to keep our natural analogy going, let's instead assume that our fittest finds instead a "suitable mate"[^mate] in another member of the population, which also adds another source of variance.

+Ultimately, the point here is iteration: continually doing the crossover and tournament selection until we meet our goal.

 ---

 And there we have it, that `algorithm` function represents our full genetic algorithm, in a way I hope is self-explanatory enough.
-That function _should_ work without change as long as it receives arguments that actually implement the protocols properly.
+That function _should_ work without change as long as it receives arguments that actually implement the [protocols][] properly.

 [Here's a file][definition] with the complete definition, and [here's a file][implementation] with a string-based implementation of the algorithm, along with the function being run.